APPLICATIONS WITH SUB-GRANTEES/SUB-CONTRACTS

 The Key Contacts form is a standard form which cannot be changed, so the button for “Next Person” cannot be removed.

 4.5.3 Who are the Key Personnel for whom we need to provide biographical sketches?

 Provide biographical sketches for all people hired any time after you submitted your previous year’s Continuation Application.
-These people should also be listed in the Key Personnel form.
+These people should also be listed in section 5 of the FY 2015 Project Narrative.
 If additional “in kind” (e.g., not paid with SDPI funds) staff are noted in your Budget Narrative, attach a biographical sketch for them as well.